 In many instances chronic conditions are no longer life threatening.
 Cancer and heart disease are examples of illnesses that can now be treated.
 This means that often they have become conditions people can live with rather than conditions that they will die from.

-The Welsh Government aims to help the people of Wales who have major health conditions by:
+We aim to help the people of Wales who have major health conditions by:

 - improving standards of health;